rucker/ansible-cluster/README.md

 - The following environment variables should be set:
   - `CLUSTER_HEAD_NODE`, `CLUSTER_NODE_2`, `CLUSTER_NODE_3`, and `CLUSTER_NODE_4`: The cluster hostnames
     - `CLUSTER_USER`: The user who will perform operations-type actions on cluster hosts such as performing updates, configuring the system, etc.
+    - `CLUSTER_MEDIA_USER`: The user whose UID/GID will be used for running of Dockerized services.
   - `CLUSTER_SSH_KEY`: The SSH key used to authenticate the cluster user